lucas-watkins/gazette-notifications/README.md

 # Windows Installation
-Download and run the installshield installer (coming soon).
+Download and run the installer.
+Then, follow the prompts on screen.

 # Mac Installation
 I have not made plans to port this to mac yet.

 # How it works
 This program works by scraping web data from the gazette website and displaying it in a message box.
 It will check for changes when your computer is awake every 10 minutes and will also detect if your computer went to sleep and notify you after you log on again.
 It will also show the gazette at startup.
 The sleep detection on Windows works by writing a timestamp to a tsfile.txt in your user profile every 10 seconds and checking when the last timestamp was.

+# Special Thanks
+Thank you to the Inno Setup developers for making my life easier!